- UNC-TV Series

 Over 65 Workshops and Counting!

 UNC-TV offers over 65 workshops that have been approved for contact hour credits (CHCs) by the North Carolina Department of Health and Human Services / Division of Child Development-Early Education.
 More workshops are added as new content is available.
 Click here to see a list of some of the workshops.

 Most of UNC-TV's pre-K workshops have been aligned to Foundations-North Carolina's Early Learning Standards and many of the workshops for older students have been aligned to local, state, and national standards such as the Common Core Standards to ensure that teachers can readily and easily use PBS materials in the classroom.
 For more information about UNC-TV's workshops, contact firstname.lastname@example.org.

 Chasque aquí para el texto en español

-Our Ready To Learn/PBS KIDS Raising Readers services seek to serve children ages 2-8 years, their teachers, and their families across our state and to promote school readiness and early literacy for all of North Carolina's children.
+Our Ready To Learn/PBS KIDS Raising Readers services seek to serve children ages 3-8 years, their teachers, and their families across our state and to promote school readiness and early literacy for all of North Carolina's children.
 As the state's Public Television Station, UNC-TV offers commercial-free children's television with ideas for learning included between programs.
 The tips support the programs by emphasizing specific themes.
 Children are encouraged to acquire information, to try new and different things, and to learn from their own experiences.
 Working through problems by talking, sharing and compromising is an important component.
-Additionally, children are shown how it is possible to be patient, and how to work to overcome obstacles in order to reach their goals-with stress on empowering children and reinforcing their sense of self worth and individuality.
+Additionally, children are shown how it is possible to be patient, how to work to overcome obstacles in order to reach their goals and reinforcing their sense of self-worth and individuality.

 UNC-TV's Ready To Learn services reach out across North Carolina to stimulate young minds in the areas of Physical/Motor Skill Development; Social/Emotional Skill Development; Critical Thinking/Problem Solving Skill Development; Language/Literacy Skills Development; Cognitive Skill Development; Science Study; Life Skills Development; Cultural/Social Diversity Appreciation; Understanding; and Music/ Art Appreciation and Performance.